andreasjordan/PowerShell-for-DBAs/PostgreSQL/README.md

 ### dotConnect for PostgreSQL 8.0 Express

+I use the free Express edition of dotConnect by DevArt in my lab, as this is an easy to install client.
+See my install script [Client.ps1](Client.ps1) in this folder for details on how to run an unattended installation.

 https://www.devart.com/dotconnect/postgresql/download.html

 https://www.devart.com/dotconnect/postgresql/docs/

-See [Client.ps1](Client.ps1) for details on installation.

 ### Npgsql

+Looks good, but no DLL for Framework 4.5 - so will try that later...

 https://github.com/npgsql/npgsql

 https://www.nuget.org/packages/Npgsql

-Looks good, but no DLL for Framework 4.5 - so will try that later...

 ## Install the application